pauldelatte/pauldelatte.github.io/_pages/other.md

 ## Research, work, and collaboration

-I am available to help with your statistical and economic projects.
-Please send me an email for inquiry.
+I have helped research teams in both industry and academia solve problems related to inference, experimental design, pricing, and portfolio optimization.
+Please reach out via email to discuss potential collaborations.

-## Reading list
+## Books

-The last books I have read can be found on my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read).
+You can find a list of the latest books I have read on my [Goodreads profile](https://www.goodreads.com/review/list/162952279?shelf=read).

+## Sports

+I have been surfing, playing tennis, and playing football (soccer) for many years.
+Contact me if you are in Los Angeles and interested in joining in.

 ## Contact me